souzapd/souzapd/README.md

-Analytics specialist with six years of experience transforming data into solutions that drive decision-making.
-By drawing on my expertise in Six Sigma, analytics engineering, and applied statistics, I have supported local and global teams in Energy, Education, and Consumer Packaged Goods (CPG) in executing projects of varied scale and scope.
+Analytics specialist with five years of experience transforming data into solutions that drive decision-making.
+By drawing on my expertise in advanced analytics and continuous improvement, I have supported local and global teams in Energy, Education, and Consumer Packaged Goods (CPG) in executing projects of varied scale and scope.

 Skills and tools I use:
-- Six Sigma, Analytics engineering, Applied statistics, Design of experiments, Data strategy.
+- Expertise: Analytics engineering, Applied statistics, Decision support, Six Sigma.
-- Software: SQL, R, Python, git, Tableau.
+- Software: SQL, R, Python, Alteryx, Tableau.
 - Databases: PostgreSQL, MariaDB.
 - Data warehouses: Google BigQuery, Snowflake.